Rodón strikes out 12 in 6 innings, Giants beat Rockies 8-5 – KION546

 Mauricio Dubón had three hits, including his second homer in three days, and drove in three runs as the Giants won their eighth straight against the Rockies dating to last season.
 Austin Slater added a pair of singles.

-Rodón (4-1) pitched around traffic much of the game but benefited from two double plays and a steady fastball clocked at 97 mph in the sixth, when the left-hander whiffed NL home run leader C.J.
+Rodón (4-1) pitched around traffic much of the game but benefited from two double plays and a steady fastball clocked at 97 mph in the sixth, when he whiffed NL home run leader C.J.
 Cron and Elias Díaz.

+The left-hander was at 96 pitches through five innings when manager Gabe Kapler sent Rodón out for his final inning.

+“I just wanted to go back out there and get another inning in,” Rodón said.
+“It worked out for us.
+I felt like it was an easy fastball and I really wasn’t exerting a lot on all pitches, so it was an easier decision for me to say yes.”

 San Francisco’s top offseason acquisition, Rodón finished with 11 swinging strikeouts and allowed six hits and two walks in his first start against the Rockies since 2017.